cfnelson/BLE-RASPI-SCANNNER/README.md

 # mustached-octo-bugfixes
-This project is Open-Source under the GPL-2.0 Licence.--
+This project is Open-Source under the GPL-2.0 Licence.
 The project has been written in both C and Python.
 The project was developed to test and demonstrate "one" possible approach to a light-weight program for capturing Bluetooth Low Energy (BLE) Advertising Packets.
 Specifically iBeacon Packets on a RaspberryPi (Raspi), where the captured packets would be immediately reported to a node.js webserver.
 This particular implementation uses websockets to forward the captured packets to a socket.io/node.js webserver.